peter88213/nv_xx/docs/character_view.md

 Changes are applied when the mouse is clicked anywhere outside the text input field.

-The default name is "Goals".
+The default name is "${Goals}".
 If this is not the right category for you, you can change it in the book settings.

 ## ${Links}